Pam Versfeld Updated March 2019 email@example.com

 Combining mindfulness with fitness and coordination training is a powerful way to help a child with a fearful/anxious temperament overcome fear related avoidance and defensive behaviors (meltdowns, tantrums, hyperactivity), improve attention skills and promote fitness and coordination at the same time.

 Mindfulness is a deceptively simple idea: it is the ability to pay full attention to the present moment and the capacity to respond to events in a thoughtful manner rather than reacting in an automatic and thoughtless way.

-The capacity for mindfulness allows us to use attention skillfully to regulate our immediate emotional responses to all the different inputs that bombard or senses: body sensations (discomfort, touch, pain, changes in heart beating and breathing), sounds and sights, thoughts and feelings.
+The capacity for mindfulness allows us to use attention skilfully to regulate our immediate emotional responses to all the different inputs that bombard our senses: body sensations (discomfort, touch, pain, changes in heart beats and breathing), sounds and sights, thoughts and feelings.

 Mindfulness activities help children to learn that they can control their bodies and can experience periods of calmness when they choose to.
 Regular mindfulness practice also changes the way the brain works - it literally calms the fear brain so that it is less reactive to sensory inputs.

 Young children's capacity capacity for mindfulness can be trained in many different ways:

 Sitting practice involves sitting still and paying attention to an aspect of present experience, such as sensations that go with breathing, sensations that arise from different parts of the body, sounds in the environment or just noticing the way in which thoughts arise in the mind.

 In mindful movement practice attention is paid to the sensations that arise from doing slow and deliberate movements.
 Tai Chi and yoga are forms of mindful movement.